Transcript

 00:06:26 So if I put this on the right side, so it's easier to see what's happening.

-00:06:29 And if I increase margin-wide to something like 10, you'll see that it pushes more from top, but also from the bottom, even though we cannot see it.
+00:06:29 And if we increase margin-wide to something like 10, you'll see that it pushes more from top, but also from the bottom, even though we cannot see it.

-00:06:37 And if I increase the padding to something like padding of 6, you'll see that it adds more internal space.
+00:06:37 If I increase the padding to, something, like padding of 6, You'll that adds more internal space.

-00:06:43 But now if we truly want to center this text, we also need to make this div a flex container and give it a justify center,
+00:06:43 But now, if you truly want to center this text, we also need to make this div a flex container, and give it a justify center,

 00:06:50 as well as items center properties.